Afghanistan's Ghani offers talks with Taliban 'without preconditions'

 He renewed an offer of talks with Pakistan, which rejects the accusations and points to the thousands of its citizens who have been killed by militant groups over the years.

-In return for Ghani’s offer, the Taliban would have to recognise the Afghan government and respect the rule of law, he said.
+In return for Ghani’s offer, the Taliban would have to recognise the Afghan government and respect the rule of law, including the rights of women, one of the priorities for Afghanistan’s international partners.

 In addition, Taliban prisoners could be released and their names removed from international blacklists, while security arrangements could be made for Taliban agreeing to join a process of reconciliation.
 Former fighters and refugees could be reintegrated and provided with jobs.